bazelbuild/rules_apple/doc/rules-ios.md

       <td>
         <p><code><a href="https://bazel.build/versions/master/docs/build-ref.html#labels">Label</a>; optional</code></p>
         <p>An <code>ios_application</code> target that represents the app that
         will host the tests.
-If not specified, an empty shell app will be provided as the test host.</p>
+If not specified, the runner will assume it's a library-based test.</p>
       </td>
     </tr>
     <tr>